 The first digit that sits immediately next to the ‘IP’ part addresses the level of ingress protection from any form of electrical contaminants, such as grime, sand, and other debris (the IP rating system puts this all under the umbrella of ‘dust’); and the second digit refers to the level of protection from moisture.

 In the case of CUI’s audio connector product line, the ‘6’ and ‘7’ in its ‘IP67’ grade are, respectively, out of a total of 6 and 8.
-This means that its dust protection gets top marks: 6 out of 6, i.e. full protection from solid contaminants; whereas its water and other moisture protection is one down from the best possible score (7 out of 8).
-That is, at least as far as audio connectors go: the best of the best resistance score—at least water pressure-wise—is in fact ‘9K’, but that’s much more applicable to jet cleaning-required equipment, such as that found in automotive and food processing factories.
+This means that its dust protection gets top marks: 6 out of 6, i.e. full protection from solid contaminants; whereas its water and other moisture protection is one down from the best possible score (given that it’s 7 out of 8).
+That is, as far as audio connectors go: the best of the best resistance score—at least water pressure-wise—is in fact ‘9K’, but that’s much more applicable to jet cleaning-required equipment, such as that found in automotive and food processing factories.

 This 7-out-of-8 level of moisture protection means that CUI’s new stereo connectors are able to survive for 0 to 30 minutes in up to 1 metre’s worth of water immersion (as opposed to an even better grade 8: able to survive comparatively long-lasting water immersion in higher depths still).

 With this in mind, let’s now look at what this means for CUI’s (namely its Interconnect Group’s) new product line of 3.55 mm Waterproof Audio Jack Connectors, which are both dust and waterproof by the said industry definitions.